-4. Has any work already been done on your website?
+Has work already been started?

 If so, should this work be incorporated into the new site?
 Do you have existing brand elements, color pallettes or logos?
 This is especially important when considering a redesign of a current website.

-6. Is there a critical project deadline?
+Is there a critical website launch deadline?

 What design elements do you like about these websites?
 Is there any functionality on these sites that you would definitely like to see on your website?
 Looking at what you like and don’t like will speed up the designing process.
 It’s particularly helpful to look at websites for businesses that are in the same industry.

-8. What are your plans for ongoing website maintenance?
+What are your plans for ongoing website maintenance?

-9. What are the long-term goals for your website?
+What are the long-term goals for your website?